sonata-nfv/tng-slice-mngr/README.md

 ## Development
-To contribute to the development of this 5GTANGO component, you may use the very same development workflow as for any other 5GTANGO Github project.
-That is, you have to fork the repository and create pull requests.
+To contribute to the development of this 5GTANGO component, you may use the very same development workflow as for any other 5GTANGO Github project:
+1) you have to fork the repository and create pull requests.
+2) you pull requests will be verified and merged once a reviewer accepts it.

 ## Setup a Network Slice manager
 ### Dependencies
-This component is using the following dependencies.
-To be sure the code works, please use the following versions:
+As the SONATA Service Platform is composed by multiple modules and all of them using Dockers, the 5GTANGO Network Slice Manager environment and its dependencies are already installed within the Docker.
+Just to inform about it, this component uses the following dependencies:
 * Flask (0.12.2)
 * flask-restful
 * python-dateutil